KEY TRANSFERABLE SKILLS REPORT

 Key Transferable Skills Report Process

-The Key Transferable Skills Report process involves three (3) stages:-
+The KTS Report process involves three (3) stages:-

 Stage 1.
-KTS Intake Session (Face to Face, via telephone or online)
+Intake Session (Face to Face, via telephone or online)

 Stage 2.
 Analysis of nominated positions by Blu Ripples